minicoohei/tokenpocket.github.io/en/terms.md

 1. You shall comply with: 1) all applicable laws and regulations of PRC and 2) all applicable laws and regulations of the country or area you reside in.
 You shall not use TokenPocket for any unlawful purposes or by any unlawful means.
 2. You shall not use TokenPocket to commit any illegal or unlawful activities, including but not limited to:

-    a) activities opposing the basic principles set forth in the PRC’s Constitution, endangering national security, disclosing state secrets, overturning the government or undermining national unity;
+    a. activities opposing the basic principles set forth in the PRC’s Constitution, endangering national security, disclosing state secrets, overturning the government or undermining national unity;
-    b) any illegal conducts, such as money laundering, illegal fund raising etc.;
+    b. any illegal conducts, such as money laundering, illegal fund raising etc.;
-    c) accessing TokenPocket services, collecting or processing the content provided by TokenPocket, intervening or attempting to intervene any Users, by the employment of any automated programs, software, network engines, web crawlers, web analytics tools, data mining tools or similar tools etc.;
+    c. accessing TokenPocket services, collecting or processing the content provided by TokenPocket, intervening or attempting to intervene any Users, by the employment of any automated programs, software, network engines, web crawlers, web analytics tools, data mining tools or similar tools etc.;
-    d) providing gambling information or inducing others to engage in gambling;
+    d. providing gambling information or inducing others to engage in gambling;
-    e) invading into others’ TokenPocket wallets to steal Tokens;
+    e. invading into others’ TokenPocket wallets to steal Tokens;
-    f) engaging in any inaccurate or false transactions with the counterparty;
+    f. engaging in any inaccurate or false transactions with the counterparty;
-    g) committing any activities which harms or attempts to harm TokenPocket service system and data;
+    g. committing any activities which harms or attempts to harm TokenPocket service system and data;
-    h) other activities which TokenPocket has reason to believe are inappropriate.
+    h. other activities which TokenPocket has reason to believe are inappropriate.

 3. You understand and accept that you shall be responsible for any violation of law (including but not limited to the regulations of the Customs and Tax) or for breach of this Agreement by you and shall indemnify TokenPocket against the losses, the third-party claims or administrative penalties against TokenPocket incurred by such violation or breach, including reasonable attorney’s fees.
 4. You confirm that you will pay the service fees charged by TokenPocket in time (if applicable).
 TokenPocket reserves the right to suspend the services when the User fails to pay service fees (if applicable).